 It's important to note that the image is taken in the private apartments at Windsor Castle and, in the background, eagle-eyed fans might have spotted the castle’s Round Tower, and the statue of King Charles II which stands in the quadrangle of the castle.

-The photo's location is significant as Windsor Castle is considered to be among her favourite residences, and holds significant memories for her.
+The photo's location is significant as Windsor Castle is considered to be among her favourite residences, holding happy memories for her.
 Windsor Castle is even where she stayed during her teen years during WWII, instead of being evacuated to a location abroad.